Prince George's County

 There are four hiking trails at Merkle that explore the upland forests and marshes of the Patuxent.
 Our trails are open to hikers only.
 Bikes and horses may visit nearby Rosaryville State Park.
 All trail distances are round-trip, measured from the Visitor Center (except Lookout Creek Trail).

 The 4.3 mile Chesapeake Bay Critical Area Driving Tour (CADT) is open for self-guided driving tours on Sundays from 10 a.m.-3 p.m. throughout the year.
 The tour starts at Patuxent River Park.
 Take Croom Airport Road, off Croom Road (north of Merkle).
 The CADT travels across the Mattaponi Creek onto Merkle Wildlife Sanctuary.
-This is a one way drive.
+Portions of the driving tour are open to two-way traffic.

 Merkle has five fishing ponds open to the public.
 Stocked are large mouth bass, blue gill, and various other species.
 They are prime habitat for wildlife, are great for wildlife observation and photography along with fishing.